 Bandini-Chiacchiaretta Duo, ensemble

-Decca recording artists Giampaolo Bandini and Cesare Chiacchiaretta, guitar and bandoneon duo, currently celebrate their 15th year anniversary of music making and deep commitment to present Argentina’s music through the charm and magic of its most representative instruments.
+Decca recording artists Giampaolo Bandini (classical guitar) and Cesare Chiacchiaretta (bandoneon) duo, currently celebrate their 18th year anniversary of music making and deep commitment to present Argentina’s music through the charm and magic of its most representative instruments.
 The duo immediately became an important point of reference in the international concert circuit thanks to their great communication style coupled with an extraordinary stage charisma.
 Regularly invited by the festivals and theatres around the world, they have toured over 50 countries and have annual or biannual tours to the United States and Canada, receiving outstanding critical and audience approval.
 Following the consistent success and popularity of the duo, 2016-2017 season has seen the signing of the duo by Decca label with their debut CD release titled “Escualo” in January 2017 to great critical acclaim.
 Recent invitations took them to perform in Berlin, Budapest, and Toronto, in addition to collaborations with Deutsche Grammophon artist and mandolinist Avi Avital.
-New tours in Mexico, China, Hungary, Kosovo, Germany, Korea, Poland, Austria, and USA are part of the duo’s schedule for the coming seasons.
+New tours in Mexico, Canada, China, Hungary, Germany, Korea, Poland, Austria, and USA are part of the duo’s schedule for the coming seasons.

 The duo had the privilege to play Astor Piazzolla’s Double Concerto “Hommage a Liegi” conducted by Maestro Leo Brouwer at the Auditorium Paganini of Parma and for the Unione Musicale of Turin with the renowned Moscow Virtuosi Chamber Orchestra conducted by Pavel Berman.
 Mo.
-Brouwer is writing and dedicating a new work to the duo due for completion by Spring 2017.
-They are frequently invited to perform as soloists with orchestras of Baden-Baden Philharmonic Orchestra (Germany), Brno Soloists (Czech Republic), the Camerata Santiago de Querétaro and Silvestre Revueltas Orchestra (Mexico), the Round Top Chamber Orchestra and Brazos Valley Symphony (USA), the Asian-European Symphony Orchestra (Korea), and the Philharmonic Orchestra of Kiev (Ukraine) among others.
+Brouwer wrote and dedicated a new work on the folia theme to the duo in 2017.
+They are frequently invited to perform as soloists with orchestras and recent invitations include Baden-Baden Philharmonic Orchestra (Germany), Brno Soloists (Czech Republic), the Camerata Santiago de Querétaro and Silvestre Revueltas Orchestra (Mexico), the Round Top Chamber Orchestra and Brazos Valley Symphony (USA), the Asian-European Symphony Orchestra (Korea), and the Philharmonic Orchestra of Kiev (Ukraine) among others.

 In 2004, Bandini-Chiacchiaretta Duo was awarded the 15th “Beniamino Joppolo” Città di Patti Prize (in the province of Messina, Italy) for remarkable artistic achievements in the field of music.
 In 2005, the duo made their debut in the prestigious Grand Hall of Saint Petersburg Academic Philharmonic achieving such great success that they were immediately asked to play for the following years.
 Important composers have written original compositions for Bandini-Chiacchiaretta Duo, among them Daniel Binelli, Fernando Tavolaro, and Maximo Diego Pujol, who dedicated the Double Concert for guitar, bandoneon, and orchestra “Luminosa Buenos Aires” (2009) to them.
 The duo recorded the work and it is distributed all over the world through the Concerto label.